BenjaminBatte/host-monitor/backend/api/docs/docker.md

 docker build -t host-monitor .
 This uses the Dockerfile in the root directory to compile the Go backend into a minimal container.

-🚀 2.
-Run the Container (with Host Networking)
+2. Run the Container (with Host Networking)
 Use the following command to start the monitor service:

-bash
-Copy
-Edit
 docker run --rm \
   --network=host \
   host-monitor \